Gilles Hocquart: Collapse

-Sadly, by 1743, members of the Canadian economy were no longer capable of launching or sustaining private initiatives.
+By 1743, members of the Canadian economy were no longer capable of launching or sustaining private initiatives.
 Their most important industrial ventures had either disappeared or were taken over by the state, while the agricultural commerce had sputtered almost to a standstill.
 Hocquart had originally convinced Maurepas that, with initial support from the state, these ventures could succeed in developing private export industries.
 But the bankruptcy of the Saint-Maurice Company in 1741, the collapse of private shipbuilding in 1743, and the failure of copper, tile, lumbering and rope-making industries between those dates demonstrated that Hocquart had put too much confidence in the private sector.
 All these failures could be attributed to poor management, crop failures, and lack of market opportunities.
 Thus, except for the fisheries and some intermittent shipments of lumber to France and to Louisbourg, there were no private export industries operating in New France by 1743.
 A crisis was inevitable and, when it occurred, Hocquart possessed neither the credit nor the firm government presence in the countryside that might have permitted him to alleviate some of its worst effects.
 In the end, the state was forced to help save the colony.
 These developments had serious repercussions for Hocquart's financial administration.
 Nevertheless, Hocquart continued to channel most of the benefits from government expenditures in the colony to Canadian merchants, which angered his fellow officials, like Governor Beauharnois.

 Finally, the War of the Austrian Succession, from 1744 to 1748, crushed whatever hopes Hocquart entertained of revitalizing his private industries policy.
 The war made any concrete exports or imports almost insignificant.
 The capture of Louisbourg also had a negative impact on the Canadian fisheries.
 This, in turn, sealed the fate of Quebec's private shipbuilding industry.
 The fur trade was also greatly affected, since the supply of goods was nearly cut off during the war.
 Thankfully, trade continued along the illegal trade routes.
 But by 1746, Iroquois were no longer neutral, and Mohawks had declared war on the French and blocked the illegal trade route, thus impeding the fur trade.
 Moreover, the war led to large state expenditures on the war effort: fortifications, garrisons, and artillery were commissioned by the numbers.
 According to Maurepas, the Canadian expenditures had thrown Marine finances into chaos and had added to its already huge debt.
 He stated unequivocally that Hocquart's future in the king's service depended on his finding some way to reduce these expenditures.